 To qualify as a private school, a home school “must hold a certificate issued by the state superintendent of education that shows the following requirements are being met (Code of Alabama 1975 Section 16-28-(1)(1):

-- Subjects mandated by the state are included;
+- Subjects mandated by the state must be taught;

+Alabama allows private schools to be set up in the home as an extension of an already-existing private school.
 Private schools, but not church schools, are required to offer instruction “in the several branches of study required to be taught in the public schools.”
 (Code of Alabama 1975 Section 16-28-1(1).)
 Private schools, but not church schools are required to use the English language for instructional purposes.
 (Code of Alabama 1975 Section 16-28-1(1).)
-As of 2014, Alabama had no programs for financial assistance for attendance at private schools.
+A private school must report to the county or city superintendent of education within five days after the start of the local public school the names of all children enrolled in the private school.
+In addition, a private school must report on a weekly basis the names and address of all students who enroll in the school or who are absent without a legal excuse.

 Students who choose to homeschool in Alabama and do not qualify as a church school must elect to complete school attendance through use of a private tutor.
 The Alabama private tutor option is defined as “instruction by a state certified teacher who teaches in English state required courses between 8:00 a.m. and 4 p.m. for a minimum of three hours per day over the course of at least 140 days during the calendar year.”
 (Code of Alabama 1975 Section 16-28-5.)